 Mini-Piggy Bank

-It seems like I never have spare change when I need it, and I have nothing but when I don't!
-I've found this to be particularly true when I'm at work.
-It seems like once or twice a month, there's some need for spare change: a penny drive or spare change collection or just some fundraiser where you buy things for $0.50 or a $1.
-Well, my purse is not usually convenient, my slacks don't have pockets, and while I often have some change in my desk, it's been thrown into a drawer and buried under broken pencils and half-used sticky pads.
+It seems like I never have any spare change when I need it, and I have nothing but when I don’t!
+I’ve found this to be particularly true when I’m at work.
+It seems like once or twice a month, there’s some need for spare change: a penny drive or space change collection or similar.
+Well, my purse is not usually convenient, my slacks don’t have pockets, and while I often have change in my desk, who knows where it is under the broken pencils and half-used sticky pads.

 First, I wanted to cut a change hole in the top.
 The jar is so old, I think it originally sold for a dollar seventy.
 This means the lid is a pretty heavy metal.
 I looked online for how to safely cut it and couldn't find much.
 I did read that a chisel would work, but we didn't have one.
 I also didn't have a block of wood to pound a nail through the lid into ten times to create a slit, and frankly I'm not sure how well that would have worked, anyway.